biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 EuropePMC gets its metadata from OSF and contains all papers published on BioHackrXiv, after a little delay.

-Interestingly EuropePMC exposes RDF from REST API.
-E.g. the query https://www.ebi.ac.uk/europepmc/webservices/rest/search?query=doi:10.37044/osf.io/8qdse&format=dc
+Interestingly, EuropePMC exposes RDF from REST API, e.g. the query https://www.ebi.ac.uk/europepmc/webservices/rest/search?query=doi:10.37044/osf.io/8qdse&format=dc

-Results in something like
+Results look something like this:

 \scriptsize